 - Concord Law School’s part-time EJD program takes 3 years instead of 4 years.
 This means not only less time but also less money for students.

-- EJD students do not need to take or pass regulatory exams—the California First Year Law Students Exam or the Bar Exam—like JD students.
+- Since EJD students do not intend to practice law, they do not need to take or pass regulatory exams—the California First Year Law Students Exam or the Bar Exam—like JD students.

 - Business Law

 - Health Law

 Even if you think you might have the litigation bug but still don't intend to become licensed or practice law, there may be opportunities if you pursue an EJD at Concord Law School.
 Certain dispute resolution forums are operated under the auspices of regulatory agencies, not Article III courts, and so even non-lawyers may be able to advocate on behalf of participants (and get paid for their work).
 These may include immigration courts; Medicare, veteran’s benefits, and Social Security benefits denial appeals; Equal Employment Opportunity Commission courts; and more.
 You can learn more about each of these in the Careers section of our blog.

 Learn More About the EJD Program at Concord Law School

 If the above resonates with you and your career goals, an EJD might be the right option for you.
 Concord Law School’s mission is to provide a first-rate legal education at more affordable rates than private law schools, with an EJD tuition at under $12,000 per year.
 Applicants to the EJD program at Concord Law School must have a bachelor’s degree from an institution recognized by the U.S. Department of Education and take our online admissions test (which is somewhat similar to, but shorter than, the Law School Admissions Test, and can be taken entirely online).

 Choosing a law program is a big decision, and it is important to learn what you can about your options.
 For more information, contact us today.